The School Day

-Children should bring a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
+Children should bring their book bag, a bottle of water and a fresh/dried fruit or vegetable snack with them every day.
 When they arrive at school in the morning they will hang up their coat, place their water bottle and snack on the shelf and put their book bag in their tray.

-At the end of the school day, children are collected from the same playground doors they entered in the morning, with the exception of Foxes class, who exit the Foundation garden gate and Sharks class, who come out of the Hall doors to the playground.
+At the end of the school day, Year 2 children are collected playground door nearest the hall, Year 1 from the door nearest Squirrels class and Foundation Stage exit via their garden.
 Please call the school office if you may be late collecting your children, or if your child will be collected by someone else.

 Good attendance and punctuality are very important to the school.
 Both are closely monitored and followed up where necessary.
 The National Expected Level is 96% attendance, our level is currently 97%.
 We believe there is a strong link between a pupil’s attendance and their attainment, and that attitudes towards attendance and punctuality are formed in a child’s early years’ experiences.
 Therefore we have both a legal and moral responsibility to ensure all pupils attend school regularly.
 Children with an excellent attendance record are awarded a certificate at the end of term.
 Classes with the best attendance each week receive a certificate and a school mascot for the week.

 All schools must keep a record of authorised and unauthorised absences.
 Please notify the school on the first day of absence.
 Prior warnings of any medical appointments is much appreciated.